Fraud Blocker

 Tourists keep a safe distance to pose with a sea lion

-Galapagos National Park rules
+Galapagos National Park Rules

-• Visitors to any protected areas within the islands must be accompanied by a certified guide.
+1. Visitors must be accompanied by a certified guide.

 Traveler and his guide posing in front of a giant Galapagos tortoise